 Another issue is where the elasticity is generated.
-Let the elasticity be $\varepsilon=(\partial Q/\partial P)(P/Q)$.
+Let the elasticity be $\varepsilon = (\partial Q/\partial P) (P/Q)$.
 If Q is the demand for products and if demand is to be related to the retail price (P), P needs to be some weighted average of the retail prices of all products and we have the usual problems of aggregation across products.

-If we want to relate the demand for products to the price of crude oil which I refer to as the wholesale price (P_w).
-The retail price $P=P_w+t$, where t represents tax, refinery margin, and transportation.
-If t is a constant equal to t_c then $P=P_w+t_c$, if t is a constant percent of the wholesale price $t\%$ then $P=(1+t\%)P_w$.
-To convert the retail price elasticity to a wholesale price elasticity, we need to relate a percentage change in wholesale price to a percentage change in retail price.
-If t is a constant t_c and does not change when the wholesale price changes, then we can multiply the retail price elasticity $(\partial Q/\partial P)(P/Q)^(P_w/P)$ to give us the wholesale price elasticity $(\partial Q/\partial P)(P_w/Q)$.
-If t is a constant percent that does not change as the wholesale price changes, then a wholesale price increase of $x_0^\%$ will increase retail prices by the same percent and the wholesale and retail prices elasticities are equal.
+If we want to relate the demand for products to the price of crude oil which I refer to as the wholesale price (P_w) .
+The retail price $P = P_w + t$, where t represents tax, refinery margin, and transportation.
+If t is a constant equal to t_c then $P = P_w + t_c$, if t is a constant percent of the wholesale price t_s then $P = (1+t_s)P_w$.
+To convert the retail price elasticity to a wholesale price to a percentage change in retail price.
+If t is a constant t_c and does not change when the wholesale price changes, then we can multiply the retail price elasticity ($\partial Q/\partial P$) (P/Q) (P_w/P) to give us the wholesale price elasticity ($\partial Q/\partial P$) (P/Q).
+If t is a constant percent that does not change as the wholesale price changes, then a wholesale price increase of x% will increase retail prices by the same percent and the wholesale and retail prices elasticities are equal.

 Since at least portions of our t can be expected to be unrelated to the wholesale price, we can expect the wholesale price elasticity to be smaller than the retail price elasticity.
-Moreover, since t is not likely to have remained either a constant percent or a constant over time, the relationship between the wholesale and retail elasticity is not so clear cut and estimates using oil prices will suffer the usual aggregation problems and the additional bias for the true wholesale elasticity, which changes every time the relationship between wholesale and retail price changes.
-For this reason, if one needs to find a wholesale elasticity at this or any other level aggregation, it is probably better to estimate the equation at the retail level and then convert it to a wholesale elasticity.
+Moreover, since t is not likely to have remained either a constant percent or a constant over time, the relationship between the wholesale and retail elasticity is not so clear cut and estimates using oil prices will suffer the usual aggregation problems and the additional bias for the true wholesale elasticity, which changes every time the relationship between wholesale elasticity at this or any other level aggregation, it is probably better to estimate the equation at the retail level and then convert it to a wholesale elasticity.